 Jerry’s Story and Vision

 Jerry’s pathway into politics is not typical.
-His mother was white, his father was Black, but both were unable to care for Jerry.
-With no other options, he was placed in the Allegheny County foster care system after being separated from his biological parents.
-Jerry was placed in a multiracial foster home with two white foster parents, Robert and Judy, who sheltered and took care of 11 children altogether.
-Eight of those children, including Jerry, were later adopted by Robert and Judy.
+His mother was white, his father was Black, but both were unable to care for him.
+With no other options, he was placed in the Allegheny County foster care system and placed into a multiracial foster home with two white foster parents, Robert and Judy Dickinson.
+The Dickinson’s sheltered and took care of 11 children altogether.
+Eight of those children, including Jerry, were adopted.